OSInside/kiwi/doc/source/working_with_images/custom_volumes.rst

 - `copy_on_write`: Optional attribute to set the filesystem copy-on-write attribute for this volume.

+- `quota`: Optional attribute for the `btrfs` filesystem only.
+Allows to specify a quota size for the generated volume.

 - `filesystem_check`: Optional attribute to indicate that this filesystem should perform the validation to become filesystem checked.